-One of the highlights of the year is the combined weekend away with the Cheltenham Girls ISCF.
+One of the highlights of the year is the combined weekend away with the Cheltenham Girls High School and the Carlingford High School Groups.
 Various leaders that have since graduated from both Epping Boys High School and Cheltenham Girls High School make a return to assist in the leading of the camp.
 We encourage anyone who is interested in finding out more to come and join us.
 Parental permission is required each year for students to attend.